ssmcb/santa/README.md

 ### Emails Not Sending

+**For AWS SES:**
 - Verify sender email in AWS SES Console
 - Check if SES is in sandbox mode (can only send to verified emails)
 - Request production access if needed
 - Check AWS credentials are correct

+**For Resend:**
+- Verify sender email/domain in Resend dashboard
+- Check API key is correct and active
+- Verify you haven't exceeded your plan's sending limits

+**For both providers:**
+- Check `EMAIL_PROVIDER` environment variable is set correctly
+- Verify email provider credentials match the selected provider
+- Check application logs for error messages

 ### Database Connection Issues